 You can choose to make your rice with Spam, or like me use that leftover ham I’ve had in my freezer since the holidays.
 Or you may use an entirely different protein, there are lots of variations noted below.
 Keep on reading…

-5. What rice?
-We feel basmati and jasmine rice are great options for fried rice.
+- What rice?
+I feel basmati and jasmine rice are great options for fried rice.
 In a pinch you can use long grain, but you want your rice light and fluffy, not sticky and clumpy.
 Before stir frying, separate the grains with your hands just in case they clump together.

 OK… you’re still with me… great.
 You must really love me or want to make some killer fried rice!